Humphrey Bogart: Navy

 Enlisting at 18 in the U.S. Navy in 1918, Bogart was recorded as a model sailor.

-With no viable career options, Bogart enlisted in the United States Navy in the spring of 1918, during World War I. He recalled later, "At eighteen, war was great stuff.
+With no viable career options, Bogart enlisted in the United States Navy in the spring of 1918, during World War I. He recalled later, "At 18, war was great stuff.
 Paris!
 Sexy French girls!
 Hot damn!"
 Bogart was recorded as a model sailor, who spent most of his sea time after the armistice ferrying troops back from Europe.
 Bogart left the service on June 18, 1919, at the rank of Petty Officer 2nd Class.
 During World War II, Bogart attempted to re-enlist in the Navy but was rejected due to his age.
-He then volunteered for the Coast Guard Temporary Reserve in 1944, patrolling the California coastline in his yacht, the Santana.
+He then volunteered for the Coastal Picket Force in 1944, patrolling the California coastline in his yacht, the Santana.